 - 1. Obtain, on is own motion, any evidence it considers helpful.
-In particular, it may hear as a witness, expert witness, or in any other capacity, any person whose evidence, statement or opinion it deems be to relevant. - 2.
-Invite the parties to provide any evidence at their disposal or any explanation or statement that, in its opinion, may be useful. - 3.
+In particular, it may hear as a witness, expert witness, or in any other capacity, any person whose evidence, statement or opinion it deems to be relevant. - 2.
+Request the parties to provide any evidence within their reach or any explanation or statement that, in its opinion, may be useful. - 3.
 Request any entity, office, organ or authority of its choice to obtain information, express an opinion, or deliver a report or pronouncement on any given point.
 The documents may not be published without the authorization of the Court. - 4.
-Commission one or more of its members to conduct an inquiry, undertake an in situ investigation or obtain evidence in some other manner.
+Commission one or more of its members to conduct measures in order to gather evidence.

-Article 45 Cost of Evidence
+Article 45.
+Cost of Evidence

-The party requesting the production of evidence shall defray the cost thereof.
+The party requesting the production of an item of evidence shall cover its cost.

-Article 46 Convocation of Witnesses and Expert Witnesses
+Article 46.
+Convocation of Witnesses and Expert Witnesses